lvicentesanchez/cassandra-3.x-error/README.md

 ## Ok ##

 Execute `runMain CassandraOk`.
-Whether we ran it against Cassandra 2.x or Cassandra 3.x, we would get this in you terminal:
+Whether we ran it against Cassandra 2.x or Cassandra 3.x, we would get this in our terminal:

 ```
 [info] Measure(1,0,11)